Frequently Asked Questions

 The Rule provides that with the approval of the Standing Committee, a single joint Pro Bono Action Plan may be developed for two or more adjoining counties by collaboration of the Local Pro Bono Committees.
 On the eastern shore, five counties have joined to form one pro bono regional group (known as Mid-Shore Pro Bono).

 37. How can a lawyer find out about relevant pro bono opportunities?

 The Pro Bono Resource Center of Maryland, Inc. (PBRC) was established as the statewide pro bono support and information center for pro bono activities.
 PBRC has a wealth of information about various legal services organizations across the state with short and long-term pro bono opportunities.
-The Resource Center also coordinates free and discounted training seminars and legal services programs for volunteer lawyers.
-To sign up for pro bono work or for more information about pro bono opportunities and training, contact PBRC at: 410-837-9379; 800-396-1274 ext.
-3051; email Sharon Goldsmith, Executive Director, at email@example.com, or visit the website at: www.probonomd.org.
+The Resource Center also incubates pro bono projects targeting specific underserved populations or communities and coordinates free and discounted training seminars for volunteer lawyers and legal services providers.
+To sign up for pro bono work or for more information about pro bono opportunities and training, contact Annie Brinkmann, Director of Volunteer Services for PBRC at 410-837-9379 or 800-396-1274, extension 3051; email firstname.lastname@example.org; or visit the website at www.probonomd.org.